Virtual Machine series

 Example use cases include fluid dynamics, finite element analysis, seismic processing, reservoir simulation, risk analysis, electronic design automation, rendering, Spark, weather modeling, quantum simulation, computational chemistry, heat transfer simulation.

-Storage optimised virtual machines
+Storage optimized virtual machines

-Example use cases include NoSQL databases such as Cassandra, MongoDB, Cloudera and Redis.
+Example use cases include NoSQL databases such as Cassandra, MongoDB, Cloudera, and Redis.
 Data warehousing applications and large transactional databases are great use cases as well.

 Largest memory optimised virtual machines